baoding-fenshuajiang/GoodERP_OCC/my_addons/README.md

-Special path to for the development of Odoo12
+Special path for the development based on  Odoo12